reny1/cdiff/README.md

 # cdiff_paper

-This is the code for figures in the c diff paper.
+This repository contains the code and data for the figures included in the C Diff paper.

 Please refer to the pdf file "c_diff_analysis_figure.pdf" for more details.